urbanopt/geojson-modelica-translator/docs/getting_started.rst

 There are three major steps to running the GeoJSON to Modelica Translator (GMT):

-1. generation of the GeoJSON and System Parameter JSON files,
+#. generating the GeoJSON and System Parameter JSON files,
-1. creating of the Modelica package containing the district system, and
+#. creating of the Modelica package containing the district system, and
-1. running the Modelica packge.
+#. running the Modelica packge.

 Depending on the use case, the need to run all the steps above may not be needed.
 For example: it may be desirable to only generate the Modelica package and then open and run the model